Harveyn4444/Harveyn4444/README.md

-Aerospace Engineering Student with an interest in electronics and space systems
+Space Engineering Student with an interest in electronics and space systems

 - Apart of [PerytonSpace](https://github.com/PerytonSpace) and [SurreyEARS](https://github.com/SurreyEARS)